kelseykodes/team-profile-generator/README.md

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
+- [Video] (#video)
 - [Credits](#credits)
 - [License](#license)

 ## Installation
-- Please install package manager NPM
+- Please install package manager NPM by running the following command in the terminal: npm i
-- Must add Jest to "devDependencies"
+- Optional: Intsall Jest to test code.
+Run the following command in terminal: npm i jest

 ## Usage
+User will need to run the following command in terminal to begin team profile: node index.js
-User will be prompted for team members' name and contact information
+- User will be prompted for team members' name and contact information
 - Then an HTML file is generated that displays a team roster based on user input.
 - When user clicks on an email address in the HTML
 - user's default email program opens and with the TO field completed of the email with the address.